digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

     Upgrade this warning to an error -Werror=upgrade-serialized-non-upgradeable-dependency Disable this warning entirely with -Wno-upgrade-serialized-non-upgradeable-dependency

+**Note:** For added safety, you may upgrade these warnings to errors with ``-Werror=upgrade-serialized-non-upgradeable-dependency``.
+We recommend against disabling these warnings with ``-Wno-upgrade-serialized-non-upgradeable-dependency``.

 .. _upgrade_dont_upload_daml_script:

 Avoid Depending on Daml Script Packages